Welcome to the Washoe Evapotranspiration Website

 Your actual watering needs may vary according to water pressure, applied gallons per minute, nozzle size, coverage, soil type and slope of the land.

 The 85% efficiency is the result from using a crop coefficient in the equation.
 The crop coefficients are used with EvapoTranspirtion to estimate specific crop evapotranspiration rates.
 The crop coefficient is multiplied by the Evapotranspiration value to arrive at a crop ET (ETc) estimate.
 The resulting ETc can be used to help schedule when an irrigation should occur and how much water should be put back into the soil.

 When setting your timer at the suggested "run-time," use short but frequent watering cycles for best results.
 For example, if your sprinkler type indicates watering for 20 minutes, split-up the run-time into two to four increments, ie., two at 10 minutes or four at 5 minutes if possible, allowing at least one hour between watering.
 This allows the water to soak deep into the soil and prevents run-off.

 Calculate your runtime

 |Runtime result||minutes per day|

-The Washoe E.T. project is a network of weather stations located in the region surrounding Reno, NV that monitor evapotranspiration rates.
+The Washoe E.T. project is a network of weather stations located in the Reno-Sparks, NV region that monitor evapotranspiration rates.
 These rates can then be used as a tool to estimate lawn and crop watering needs.